7 Incredible Things to Do in Amed, Bali

 amed-bali

 I’m not a diver but Amed is a famous diving destination for a reason.
 Based on my experience snorkeling in Amed, I can only imagine how amazing the diving must be.
-Many people visit Amed solely to dive at the USS Liberty wreck at Tulamben (roughly 30 kilometers north of Amed).
+As one of the top Amed attractions, many people visit solely to dive at the USS Liberty wreck at Tulamben (roughly 30 kilometers north of Amed).
 I’ve heard from friends that it’s an absolutely incredible dive site.

 7. Check out the Japanese wreck at Banyuning